dpa99c/cordova-check-plugins/README.md

 By default, if the version was specified when the plugin was installed, the specified version number will be used to constrain which remote versions are returned.

 For example, let's say `cordova-plugin-foo` has remote versions `1.0.1`, `1.0.2`, `1.1.0`, `2.0.0`:
-- If `cordova plugin install cordova-plugin-foo` was used to install the plugin, then `cordova-check-plugins` will return the highest remote version as `2.0.0`
+- If `cordova plugin add cordova-plugin-foo` was used to install the plugin, then `cordova-check-plugins` will return the highest remote version as `2.0.0`
-- If `cordova plugin install cordova-plugin-foo@1` was used to install the plugin, then `cordova-check-plugins` will return the highest remote version as `1.1.0`
+- If `cordova plugin add cordova-plugin-foo@1` was used to install the plugin, then `cordova-check-plugins` will return the highest remote version as `1.1.0`
-- If `cordova plugin install cordova-plugin-foo@1.0` was used to install the plugin, then `cordova-check-plugins` will return the highest remote version as `1.0.2`
+- If `cordova plugin add cordova-plugin-foo@1.0` was used to install the plugin, then `cordova-check-plugins` will return the highest remote version as `1.0.2`
-- If `cordova plugin install cordova-plugin-foo@1.0.1` was used to install the plugin, then `cordova-check-plugins` will return the highest remote version as `1.0.1`
+- If `cordova plugin add cordova-plugin-foo@1.0.1` was used to install the plugin, then `cordova-check-plugins` will return the highest remote version as `1.0.1`
-- If `cordova plugin install cordova-plugin-foo@~1.0.1` was used to install the plugin, then `cordova-check-plugins` will return the highest remote version as `1.0.2`
+- If `cordova plugin add cordova-plugin-foo@~1.0.1` was used to install the plugin, then `cordova-check-plugins` will return the highest remote version as `1.0.2`
-- If `cordova plugin install cordova-plugin-foo@^1.0.1` was used to install the plugin, then `cordova-check-plugins` will return the highest remote version as `1.1.0`
+- If `cordova plugin add cordova-plugin-foo@^1.0.1` was used to install the plugin, then `cordova-check-plugins` will return the highest remote version as `1.1.0`

 Calling `cordova-check-plugins --unconstrain-versions` will ignore the specified version, so in the example above, all cases would return `2.0.0`.